By Eric Reyes

 Punctuality can also play an important role if you need to meet service providers at a location, and it can definitely play a role when it comes to meeting closing deadlines.
 If you miss deadlines throughout the sales process, you can easily miss a closing date, which pushes back your commission.

+Being organised is important for any job, but in real estate you’ll find yourself managing a number of different properties and clients.
+There is of course lease management software available to help keep everything you need scheduled and organised.
 The importance of being organized translates into completing paperwork on schedule.
 It also translates into arriving to open houses on time.
 Being organized also means ensuring some of the following actions are accomplished.

 - scheduling repairs before an inspection